 I have been living in Cairns with my wife for the last 7 years and consider Cairns a tropical paradise and home!

 Dr Paul Sandery

 Not Retired, just changed practices!

-Dr Paul joins Cairns Doctors from Earlville General Practice where he spent the last 16 years looking after the Cairns community.
+Dr Paul moved his practice to Cairns Doctors from Earlville General Practice where he spent the last 16 years looking after the Cairns community.
 He brings with him over three decades of experience and a passion for General Practice Medicine, leaving very few stones unturned in his medical career.

 Dr Paul is passionate about about training the next generation of doctors and will be helping Cairns Doctors host undergraduate medical students as they journey towards becoming Doctors.

 Dr Rajlakshmi moved her practice to Cairns Doctors and has been caring for the Cairns the community since 2013.